-The results show that the HMPC formulation tracks the admissible reference reasonably well.
-When the reference is non-admissible, the approximation reference and the artificial reference are no longer close to each other in the areas in which the reference is non-admissible.
+The results show that the HMPC formulation tracks the admissible generic reference reasonably well.
+When the reference is non-admissible, the local harmonic reference approximation and the artificial reference are no longer close to each other in the areas in which the reference is non-admissible.
 In this case, the closed-loop trajectory resembles the desired reference in the areas in which it is non-admissible, although in the case of generic references this resemblance is no longer guaranteed, even if $T_h$ and $S_h$ are dominant.
-In fact, we find that the behavior of HMPC in the case of dominant $T_h$ and $S_h$ terms can be rather nonintuitive when tracking arbitrary references.

-One of the potential applications of this paradigm is to track (possibly non-periodic) reference trajectories that are not completely known before hand, since the proposed approach only required knowledge of the following $N$ elements of the reference.
-The advantage of the HMPC controller in this case is its guaranteed recursive feasibility.
+One of the potential applications of this paradigm is to track generic reference trajectories that are not completely known before hand, since the proposed approach only requires knowledge of the future $N$ elements of the reference.
+The advantage of HMPC in this case is its guaranteed recursive feasibility.